dnrb/paul-beekhuizen/README.md

 Voor vragen, gelieve contact op te nemen met Barend Beekhuizen (barendbeekhuizen@gmail.com)

 Over the course of his five decades of building musical instruments (early woodwinds, in particular), Paul Beekhuizen created an extensive documentation of the instruments he built.
-The practical, embodied knowledge of building such instruments is obviously not contained in this documentation, but in the hopes that it might help other builders, I deceded to make it available through this website
+The practical, embodied knowledge of building such instruments is obviously not contained in this documentation, but in the hopes that it might help other builders, I decided to make it available through this website

 For questions, please reach out to Barend Beekhuizen (barendbeekhuizen@gmail.com)